Kolkir/mlcpp/polynomial_regression_gpu/README.md

 	```

 6. **Batch gradient descent implementation**
 	 For this example a code for learning model and results predicting I moved to separate class.
-It helps to reuse code more easily and make its usage more
+It helps to reuse code more easily and make its usage more clear.
 	``` cpp
 	template <typename Device, typename DType>
 	class Optimizer {